sudo-project/sudo/docs/UPGRADE.md

    to be run as a user or group ID that is not in the password or group databases by default.
-Previously, sudo would always allow unknown user or group IDs if the sudoers entry permitted it, including via the "ALL" alias.
+Previously, sudo would always allow unknown user or group IDs if the sudoers entry permitted it, including via the _ALL_ alias.
 The old behavior can be restored by setting the new "allow_unknown_runas_id" Defaults setting in the sudoers file.